souravmondal99/quizApp/README.md

  1. HTML Layout
  2. Component creation
- 3. if:true directive
+ 3. Data Binding
+ 4. Directive - if:true
- 4. Looping - for:each
+ 5. Template Looping - for:each
- 5. Getter
+ 6. Getter
- 6. Methods
+ 7. Methods
- 7. Properties
+ 8. Properties
- 8. Form Submit and Reset
+ 9. Form Submit and Reset